flanfranco/itba-cde-tpf-python-applications/README.md

 # Resolution

-This section describe the considerations was take into account in order to resolve the requirements presented.
+This section describes the considerations was take into account in order to resolve the requirements presented.

-First, was used the same postgres service defined in the airflow yaml (to minimise the use of ram resources in VM), also is possible (and **mandatory** in prod enviroments) to define another postgres service in the yaml and point it using the variables defined in the `/dags/utils/config.py` file:
+📎 First, was used the same postgres service defined in the airflow yaml (to minimize the use of ram resources in local VM), also is possible (and **mandatory** in prod environments) to define another postgres service in the yaml and point it using the variables defined in the `/dags/utils/config.py` file:

 * stocks_conn_user = 'airflow'
 * stocks_conn_pass = 'airflow'